Psychology Desperately Needs a Massive Influx of Skepticism

 Science has a long history of bad weeds, everything from bad astronomy theories choking off good ones to bad medicine.
 Social psychology has a disturbingly impressive track record of such “weeds,” including social priming, the power of the situation, stereotype threat, implicit bias, ego depletion, power posing, stereotype inaccuracy, stereotype bias, grit, delay of gratification, the Stanford Prison Experiment, facial feedback, and more (and more and more).

 2. Athletic opponents.
 Serious athletic competition is stressful – that is why everyone from amateurs to professionals sometimes choke in big situations.
 Michael Jordan has choked and Roger Federer has choked.

 I have been a serious amateur tennis player for 35 years, but lord knows, I have choked.
 In fact, I have a favorite personal choking story.
 How can choking ever be good?

-I was in a mixed doubles tournament, this time, with my adult daughter with disabilities (this was a regular USTA tennis tournament, it was about winning, no one was going to be chivalrous or generous).
+I was in a mixed doubles tournament, this time, with my adult daughter with disabilities.
+(This was a regular USTA tennis tournament.
+It was about winning, and no one was going to be chivalrous or generous).
 We got to the finals.
 We split sets and were in a deciding tiebreaker (first to 10 points would win the set, the match, and the tournament).
 We got steamrolled and dropped the first 3 points.
 0-3.
 We settle down, grind and get to 3-5.
 They hit a soft ball in the middle of the court, and, smelling an even match, I rip the ball off my backhand (my best shot).
 Into the net.
 Instead of 4-5, it is now 3-6, and we are now staring down the dark tunnel of defeat.